 Students who require medication to be administered at school must have a Medication Administration/Medical Authorization and Release Form completed, signed and returned to school with the medication.
-A parent/guardian should take the medication and the authorization form directly to the school office/clinic.
+A parent/guardian should take the medication and the authorization form directly to the school office/clinic, in keeping with MCSD Board Policy.
 Prescription medication must be in original labeled container as required by law.
 Dosage on label must agree with information on the Medication Administration Authorization Form.
 Non-prescription medication must also remain in original container properly labeled with the child's name and specific instructions regarding dosage and time of administration.
 Controlled substance medications will be counted upon receipt.
-Students may carry specific medications on their person such as, inhalers, insulin and/or auto-injectable epinephrine, which requires a special permission form.
-If your child needs emergency medications please contact the school immediately so that accommodations can be made.
+Students may carry specific medications on their person such as, inhalers, insulin and/or auto-injectable epinephrine, which requires a special permission form signed by a licensed physician.
+If your child needs emergency medications, please contact the school immediately so that accommodations can be made.